Werthis/Werthis/README.md

 - 👋 Hi, I’m @Werthis
-- 👀 I’m interested in Machine Learning, DataFrame
+- 👀 I’m used to learn Python, but I am interested in GUI so...
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning React JS
 - 📫 How to reach me lukaszstawecki@gmail.com

 <!---